ldrobnik/10dlc/docs/10dlc.md

 ## What is 10DLC?

 10DLC stands for "10-digit long codes."
-They're phone numbers that businesses use to send text messages in the US.
+They're phone numbers that businesses can use to send text messages in the US.

 Unlike short codes (like "56789") or toll-free numbers (like "1-800-555-1212"), 10DLCs look like regular local phone numbers (like "(555) 123-4567") .

-Mobile carriers in the US consider all messages (SMS and MMS) sent using a messaging provider like Wavix to be application-to-person traffic.
+Mobile carriers in the US consider all messages (SMS and MMS) sent using a messaging provider like Wavix to be application-to-person (A2P) traffic.

 To use 10DLCs as sender IDs for application-to-person messaging, you must register your [brand](#10dlc-brand-registration) and [campaign](#10dlc-campaign-registration) with [the Campaign Registry (TCR)](https://www.campaignregistry.com/).